healyshane/Project_IRIS/README.md

 7 |	3.2 |	4.7	| 1.4	| *Iris-versicolor*
 6.3 | 3.3 |	6 |	2.5 |	*Iris-virginica*

 A Google search of term "Iris data set" returns 6,600,000 results.
-Reasons for it being so frequently refernced:
+Reasons for it being so frequently referenced:
 * Real data collected through measurement of features
 * Small data set that is manageable
 * Demonstrates complexity with four features and three species
 * Easily understood features
 * Well maintained by UCI, Machine Learning Repository, there have been approx.1.8 million hits on Iris data set since 2007
-* Suited for testing machine learning algorithms as it has been researched indepth and other peoples analysis is available for comparison
+* Suited for testing machine learning algorithms as it has been researched indepth and other people's analysis is available for comparison

 Sir Ronald Fisher was a British statistician and geneticist.
 He helped create the foundation for modern statistical science and in 1936 he introduced the Iris flower data set as an example of discriminant analysis<sup>[4](#myfootnote4)</sup>.
 Fisher used linear discriminant analysis to classify Iris class based on four features.